SanjayUG/Cluster-Resource-Manager/notes.md

    (Each node will also log to its own file)

 *Terminal 5:*

 9. ./build/client 127.0.0.1 5000 10

    This will submit 10 tasks.
-It will also schedule, and assign it to nodes.
+Each task will have a random memory requirement (6-126 MB).
+The manager will schedule and assign tasks to nodes based on available memory.

-11. To Demonstrate Failover:
+11. To Demonstrate Health Monitoring & Failover:
     - Go to one of the Node Agent terminals (e.g., node2) and press Ctrl+C to terminate the process.

-    - In the Manager Terminal, you will see a log message indicating that the connection to node2 was lost (e.g., ERROR: Lost connection to Node node2).
+    - In the Manager Terminal, you will see a log message indicating that the connection to node2 was lost (e.g., WARN: Node node2 is DOWN).
 It will then automatically detect the failure, mark node2 as inactive, and reassign any incomplete tasks to the next available healthy node (e.g., node1 or node3).
-      A message like Reassigning task TASK_X from failed Node node2 to Node node3 confirms the failover and recovery mechanism is working.
+If no nodes are available, the manager will log an error.

 12. Cleanup:
     - Press Ctrl+C in all terminals.

-    - Run make clean to remove builds and logs
+    - Run bash build.sh or make clean to remove builds and logs.

+**Note:**
+- No CMake is used; the project is built with Makefile and build.sh.
+- Tasks are memory-aware and randomly sized (6-126 MB).
+- Health monitoring and failover are automatic.